080419android/scheduler/README.md

 sudo apt-get install dia
 ```

-If dia doesn't appear on the app list open it through the terminal
+If dia doesn't appear on the app list, open it through the terminal

 ```
 dia file_name.dia
 ```

+#Wireframe tool

+The wireframes were created with [Ninja Mock](http://ninjamock.com/)